 In the vegetable’s journey from seed to soil, gardeners nurture vegetables from dry seed to striving seedling.
-When the ground warms up to 60 or above, it’s time to move the plants outdoors to the garden.
+When the ground warms up to 60 degrees Fahrenheit or above, it’s time to move the plants outdoors to the garden.

 Classic vegetables to start from seeds are tomatoes, peppers, eggplant, cucumbers, melons and both winter and summer squash.
 Starting from seed gives you control over the process through harvest, but the same planting process works with store-bought seedlings, too.